Anti-Zionism: The Soviet Union and the Eastern Bloc

-In 1952, Czechoslavakia, which had been one of the most pro-Zionist of the Eastern Bloc states, launched an antisemitic show trial against 14 Jewish members of the Communist Party of Czechoslovakia (KSČ), including many high-ranking officials, known as the Slánský trial.
-Although most of those targeted were ardent anti-Zionists, they were accused of participating in a Zionist conspiracy against the Czechoslovak Republic.
+In 1952, Czechoslovakia, which had been one of the most pro-Zionist of the Eastern Bloc states, launched an antisemitic show trial against 14 Jewish members of the Communist Party of Czechoslovakia (KSČ), including many high-ranking officials, known as the Slánský trial.
+Most of those targeted were ardent anti-Zionists, but they were accused of participating in a Zionist conspiracy against the Czechoslovak Socialist Republic.
 There were also anti-Zionist show trials in Hungary and Romania (such as that of Mișu Benvenisti) in the same period.